 Around the 3-4 month mark, your conversations with sponsors should shift from introduction and ideas to serious sponsorship pitches.
 This is when you’ve had enough conversations with the brand that they’ve explicitly shared that they would consider sponsoring you – if you can provide them something valuable.
 Then, once you both agree on how you will help each other, you build a sponsorship proposal so that you can outline a complete business plan, together.

 Signing on the Dotted Line

 You’ll want to lock in your sponsorships a month or 2 before your big race that way you can get marketing materials, like wrap designs, merchandise, crew uniforms, etc. designed, printed, and installed.
 So as you can see, sponsorships take a long time to create and finalize.
 The bigger the company; the more people you need to impress on the corporate ladder.

 Standing out among the crowd of potential racers is essential to landing the sponsors you dream of.
 How can you start?
 By creating a marketing deck that will WOW them!
-Sign up below for my FREE workshop where I will teach you how to create one:
+Sign up for my FREE downloadable guide: